mkreitze/libFBCAGen/README.md

 The following is the library that allows for easy generation and saving of FBCA for level-map generation.
 It starts by showing FBCAConsts.py, the 'header file' that defines the data structure and default parameters.
 The library functions (with examples) are shown later.

-# Initalizations
+# Initializations
 To properly define a FBCA, five parameters are required.
 As shown [here](https://atrium.lib.uoguelph.ca/xmlui/handle/10214/21316), these parameters are:
 - F -> connectivity of each cell in the FBCA (its neighbourhood).
 - g -> the number of updates done to an FBCA before completion
 - n -> number of states in the FBCA
 - S -> the score matrix
-- L_0 -> the inital random set of states
+- L_0 -> the initial random set of states

 For a 'default' FBCA the following parameters are used:
 ```python